Identifying Hotend Thermistor

 My previous Klipper configuration was reading raw measurements from the thermistor on port TH0, showing fluctuating values too:

-So I disconnected the PT1000 wires from the TH0 on the EBB42 board, recrimped them into the appropriate connector and connected on the port using MAX31865.
-Last but not least, I updated the DIP Switch positions according to the BTT Docs
+Therefore, I disconnected the PT1000 wires from the EBB42’s TH0 port, recrimped them into the appropriate connector, and reconnected them to the port utilizing the MAX31865.
+Finally, I updated the DIP Switch positions according to the BTT Docs

 After that, my Klipper config looked like this: